-Next intake starts Thursday 17 November 2022
+Next intake started Thursday 17 November 2022 – New intake coming soon

 Designing and leading effective people centred systems

 If you want the needs of citizens to take priority over bureaucracy, to reduce costs, and you want change to be fast and reliable then this online programme is for you.

 The Vanguard Method for people centred systems is tried and tested – you will follow the first steps that others have taken towards making dramatic improvements to the quality of services provided, thereby reducing operating costs and reducing demand on services.
 We call this ‘Check’.

 See what pioneers say about applying the Vanguard Method in social care and read the report we wrote with Locality ‘Saving money by doing the right thing: why ‘Local by Default’ must replace economies of scale’.